Bihar Elections 2020: No tie up talks as yet says Shiv Sena

 "The Shiv Sena is contesting around 50 seats.
 We have fielded our candidates in constituencies where we have our cadre involved in public work," the Rajya Sabha member said.

-He also said the Shiv Sena''s election symbol for Bihar polls will be a "man blowing tura" (trumpet).
+He also said the Shiv Sena's election symbol for Bihar polls will be a "man blowing tura" (trumpet).

 The Election Commission had earlier disallowed the Shiv Sena from using its party symbol ''bow and arrow'' in the Bihar Assembly polls over similarity with the ''arrow'' symbol of the JD(U).